The New Default. Your hub for building smart, fast, and sustainable AI software

 1. Image – Optimised Nuxt images with progressive processing, lazy-loading, real-time resizes, and providers support.

-2. Content - Nuxt Content reads the content/ directory in your project, parses .md, .yml, .csv, or .json files, and creates a robust data layer for your application.
+2. Content – Reads the content/ directory in your project, parses .md, .yml, .csv, or .json files, and creates a solid data layer for your application.

 3. Fonts – Plug-and-play web font optimization and configuration for Nuxt apps.